 Duties may also include some clerical work.
 Handling dental charts and upkeep of inventory are common for oral surgeon assistants.
 Keeping track of how many supplies are currently on hand, and re-ordering when the time is right.
 They must also become familiar with the equipment used in the oral surgeon's office and ensure it is properly controlled and maintained.

 An endodontic assistant works with a specialized dentist called an endodontist.
 An endodontist treats problems with the tissues and pulp within the teeth.
 The primary dental procedure they perform is a root canal.
-Similar to an oral surgeon assistant, your duties are to assist the endodontist in their practice and procedures.
-Your responsibilities may include scheduling patient appointments, performing x-rays, and assisting before, during, and after a root canal.
-During these procedures, you may clean the patient’s mouth, pass tools to the dentist, or monitor the patient’s wellbeing and comfort.
+Similar to an oral surgeon assistant, endodontic duties are to assist the endodontist in their practice and procedures.
+Responsibilities may include scheduling patient appointments, performing x-rays, and assisting before, during, and after a root canal.
+During these procedures, assistants may clean the patient’s mouth, pass tools to the dentist, or monitor the patient’s well-being and comfort.

 Becoming A Dental Hygienist

 Oftentimes, dental assistants gain the urge to continue their education and become dental hygienists.
 Dental assistants have a major advantage when it comes to applying for a hygienist position due to experience and networking opportunities.
 The preliminary education and work experience dental assistants have is a huge plus for employers.
 Understanding the fundamentals of dentistry, the office environment along with working with potential prospects, dental assistants have many advantages.
 For those who find themselves wanting a more thorough role after a few years as an assistant, a career move to a dental hygienist position may be the next best step.